unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 The Uno Platform Hot Reload feature provides a way to modify the XAML and C# of your running application, in order to iterate faster on UI or code changes.
 This makes the inner developer loop faster.
 ## Features
 - XAML Hot Reload for iOS, Catalyst, Android, WebAssembly, Skia (Gtk and WPF)
-- Supported in Visual Studio 2022 (Windows) and VS Code (Linux, macOS, Windows, CodeSpaces and GitPod)
+- Supported in Visual Studio 2022 (Windows) and VS Code (Linux, macOS, Windows, CodeSpaces, and GitPod)
 - Supports XAML files in the main project, in shared projects, and referenced projects
-- Partial tree hot reload is supported, where modifying a `UserControl`` instantiated in multiple locations will reload it without reloading its parents.
+- Partial tree hot reload is supported, where modifying a `UserControl` instantiated in multiple locations will reload it without reloading its parents.
 - XAML Bindings Hot Reload
 - Full x:Bind expressions Hot Reload
 - AppResources.xaml Hot Reload